-Overactive thinking can fuel a lot of stress in your life, make you tired and leaves you feeling burnt out.
-This is why it’s important to find effective ways to stop racing thoughts and to calm the mind.
+Overactive thinking can fuel a lot of stress in your lifewhic, so it’s important to find effective ways to calm the overactive mind.

-Today, I have an interview for you on Calming The Overactive Mind with Adam Michael Brewer.
+Today, I have an interview with Adam Michael Brewer on Calming The Overactive Mind.

 Check out the video below to know more.